-Over those weeks too, our community were absolutely beautiful.
-There is something extraordinary about the Relish Mama community and what I am very sure of, is that I want to return to nurture that, however, that looks moving forward.
+Over those weeks, too, our community were wonderful.
+There is something extraordinary about the Relish Mama community and what I am very sure of is that I want to return to nurture that; however, that looks moving forward.
 What I wasn’t prepared for were the hurtful communications I would have to see and read.
-I was too close to it to take heed of the advice others would offer to me like “Don’t even look at them” or “Don’t take it personally Nellie” or “This is more about them than it is about you” and yes, perhaps they were right or maybe they were just protecting me.
-The best way I could deal with it was to say to myself “hurt people hurt people”.
+I was too close to it to take heed of the advice others would offer to me like “Don’t even look at them” or “Don’t take it personally, Nellie” or “This is more about them than it is about you” and yes, perhaps they were right, or maybe they were protecting me.
+The best way I could deal with it was to say to myself, “hurt people hurt people”.
 Perhaps these people were experiencing their own trauma or hurt.
 This is not written to shame anyone.
 But for anyone considering writing something that might hurt, break or damage others, please understand that that person or business is already hurting.
 For those that wanted to see me down, trust me, I was already there.
 Keyboard warriors are uncool.
 Leaving harmful Facebook comments and reviews without all the facts in front of you is not just unkind.
 What it is, is acting without thought or concern.
 It is damaging and unfair.

 Often you need to look back to move forward.
-I admit that I am a little scared about what ‘moving forward’ looks like but with some regained clarity & strength, I know we will be okay.
+I admit that I am a little scared about what ‘moving forward’ looks like, but I know we will be okay with some regained clarity & strength.
 It’s going to look different, but it’s going to be okay.

 I hope to write more…..I love writing so much.
-I also look forward to being a little more ‘slow’, and I look forward to sharing beautiful food and reconnecting with a community and family that I care so much about, I hope that it can be a beautiful space and a place where we can all share our journeys and days with compassion and kindness.
-If you see me working and creating (whatever that looks like), unreal!
-I am a mother of three teenagers and we’re in the thick of it.
-I have always loved what I do and create and the reality is too that I need to work.
+I also look forward to being a little more ‘slow’, and I look forward to sharing beautiful food and reconnecting with a community and family that I care so much about.
+I hope that it can be a beautiful space and a place to all share our journeys and days with compassion and kindness if you see me working and creating (whatever that looks like) unreal!
+I am a mother of three teenagers, and we’re in the thick of it.
+I have always loved what I do and create, and the reality is that I need to work.